mborhi/IPO-Underpricing/README.md

 The Bloomberg data was gathered from the Bloomberg database using the terminal in the business library

+Additional macroeconomic data was found on the St. Louis FED FRED database.

 # Features

 Currently we are planning to train our models using the following features:
+* Sales - 1 Yr Growth
+* Profit Margin
+* Return on Assets
-  * Offer and Opening price
+* Offer Size (M)
+* Shares Outstanding (M)
-  * Price range
+* Offer Price
+* Market Cap at Offer (M)
+* Cash Flow per Share
+* Instit Owner (% Shares Out)
+* Instit Owner (Shares Held)
+* Real GDP Per Capita
+* OECD Composite Leading Indicator
+* Interest Rate
+* Seasonally Adjusted Unemployment Rate
+* CPI Growth Rate
 * Industry Sector
-  * Offer Size/Oustanding Shares
-  * Market Cap
+* Industry Group
-  * Underwriter/Underwriter ranking
+* Industry Subgroup
-  * Venture Capital Backed
+* Underpriced (Label by which we are classifying data points)

 These features were selected based on what features were used in previous studies along with what data was available to us.
-We may add to or remove from this list depending on if we are able to find additional data, but this is our tentative list.

 # Models

-We have begun implementing the random forest model using Scikit-learn.
+We have begun implementing our main random forest model using Scikit-learn.
+We have also implemented potential alternatives, such as a neural network, support vector machine, and gradient boosting model.

 # Libraries

 We are using the following libraries so far:
   * Scikit-learn - Used for training and classifying with our selected models as well as for analyzing the results
   * Pandas - Used for general data handling, especially importing and combining data from csv files

+# Components of the Project
+Is it easy to parse the source code?
+Is it clear what each component is contributing to the overall project?

+# How to install dependencies and build/run the project